 I am an interior-design tourist.
 I travel to others’ homes via coffee-table books to delight in the wealth of pattern, color, line, texture, light and shadow.
 I escape for a while in the order and calm of a well-designed home.
 But before long, I want to cut up the pages.

-A cropped section of a room-- chair legs and the shadows they cast, sunlight on a wood floor, the corner of a quilt against a patterned rug, a set dinner table, a mirror reflecting part of a painting—can be abstract enough to be mysterious, but also familiar enough to elicit a memory.
-Even more interesting to me is the juxtaposition of selected areas from different rooms.
-In my collaged rearrangements I am collecting moments which elicit my own memories and associations, creating a new story.
-I sometimes reference landscape in the compositions, with skies, trees and grass frequently finding their way into these rearrangements.
-In the paintings I further abstract the compositions, sometimes including information from multiple collages.
+A cropped image of a living space-- chair legs and the shadows they cast, sunlight on a wood floor, the corner of a quilt against a patterned rug, a mirror reflecting part of a painting—can be more intriguing than the whole.
+In my collaged rearrangements I am collecting and combining these “moments,” which elicit my own memories and associations, creating a new story.
+I sometimes reference landscape, with skies, trees and grass frequently finding their way into the composition.
+In the paintings, I abstract further, sometimes including information from multiple collages.

-In my collages and paintings I rearrange rooms to create unlikely and unexpected spaces, and this ultimately leads to consideration of space, place, relationships and memory.
-Ultimately, all of my work is rooted in the subject of being adopted at birth: identity, home, fragmentation and layering.
+In my images I attempt to elicit at once a sense of mystery and feelings of recognition.
+I rearrange rooms to create unlikely and unexpected spaces, and this ultimately leads to consideration of place, relationships and memory.
+Ultimately, all of my work is rooted in the subject of being adopted at birth, exploring ideas of identity, home, contrasts, fragmentation and connection.